All You Need Is Love: Backing track

-The Beatles began recording the backing track for the song at Olympic Sound Studios in Barnes, south-west London, on 14 June 1967.
+The Beatles began recording the backing track for the song at Olympic Sound Studios in Barnes, South-West London, on 14 June 1967.
 The producers of Our World were initially unhappy about the use of a backing track for the broadcast, but Martin insisted, saying, "we can't just go in front of 350 million people without some work".
 The initial line-up was Lennon on harpsichord, McCartney on double bass with a bow, Harrison on violin – three instruments that were unfamiliar to the musicians – while Starr played drums.
 The band recorded 33 takes, before choosing the tenth take as the best.
 This performance was transferred onto a new 4-track tape, with the four instruments mixed into one track.
 The engineers at Olympic thought the Beatles displayed a surprising lack of care during this process, a sign, according to author Ian MacDonald, of the group's new preference for randomness in contrast to the high production standards of Sgt.
 Pepper.

 From 19 June, working at Studio 2 in EMI Studios (now Abbey Road Studios), the Beatles recorded overdubs including piano (played by Martin), banjo, guitar and some vocal parts.
-Among the latter were the "Love, love, love" refrains, and a Lennon vocal over the song's choruses.
+Among this last were the "Love, love, love" refrains, and a Lennon vocal over the song's choruses.
 On 23 June, the band began rehearsing the song with an orchestra, whose playing was also added to the backing track.
 On 24 June, the day before the broadcast, the Beatles decided that the song would be their next single.
 Late that morning, a press call was held at EMI Studios, attended by over 100 journalists and photographers, followed by further rehearsals and recording.
 Publicity photos were taken during the press call and rehearsals, and a BBC television crew blocked the camera angles required for the live performance.
 As part of this pre-broadcast promotion, the Beatles posed in a yard beside the studio building, wearing boards that together spelt out "All You Need Is Love" and approximations of the song title in three other languages.